Justin Timberlake, Carrie Underwood and More to Headline 2018 iHeartRadio Music Festival

 This year's iHeartRadio Music Festival is looking more star-studded than ever before.

-The highly anticipated event will feature performances by Justin Timberlake, Carrie Underwood, Shawn Mendes, Mariah Carey, Kelly Clarkson, Logic, Imagine Dragons and Jason Aldean.
+The highly anticipated event will feature performances by Justin Timberlake, Carrie Underwood, Shawn Mendes, Mariah Carey, Kelly Clarkson, Logic, Imagine Dragons, Fleetwood Mac and Jason Aldean.

 But wait—there's more!